lizard512/lizard512/README.md

 - 👋 Hi, I’m @lizard512
-- 👀 I’m interested in ...
+- 👀 I’m interested in football⚽、PC building🖥️
-- 🌱 I’m currently learning Full-stack Developing (Java)
+- 🌱 I’m currently learning Full-stack Developing (Java Spring Boot + Vue.js)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : lizard512@outlook.com

 <!---
 lizard512/lizard512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.